 With Haiku, we express what we see in a natural, simple, minimal, direct way, without a judgment - things as it is.
 It brings profound interpretation to each reader, leaving space for imagination.

 First, we select a word what we see, select the suitable "kigo" the symbol of the season and combine them with stillness and movement.

 In this process, we connect ourselves with nature, object and with the universe, in a similar way as we practice tea ceremony, or making art.

 Ad warmly recalls his time with Jiro san and what he shared and learned from him.
 Ad continue to his master.

-Here in Europe, the darkness of winer fades away and the sun starts lighting us up, bringing a feel of optimism, every day.
+Here in Europe, the darkness of winter fades away and the sun starts lighting us up, bringing a feeling of optimism, every day.
 We celebrate and welcome the sunshine and enjoy the long evening under the bright sky till the night falls.

 See the sky on the midsummer day, shining so long, however, there is a mystic stillness.

 On the day of midsummer -summer solstice, observe the sky as the longest day ends.